hebcal/hebcal/README.md

 -c | Print candlelighting times.
 -C city | Set latitude, longitude, and timezone according to specified city.
 This option implies the -c option.
    -d | print the Hebrew date for the entire date range.
-   -D | print the Hebrew date for dates with some event.
-   -e | Ouput "European" dates -- DD.MM.YYYY format.
+   -D | print the Hebrew date for dates with some events -e | Output "European" dates -- DD.MM.YYYY format.
-   -E | Ouput 24-hour times (e.g. 18:37 instead of 6:37).
+   -E | Output 24-hour times (e.g. 18:37 instead of 6:37).
    -F | Output the Daf Yomi for the entire date range.
    -h | Suppress default holidays.
    -H | Use Hebrew date ranges - only needed when e.g. `hebcal -H 5373`